curv3d/curv/docs/v-rep/Volume_Data.rst

   Can two instances of the VDS be efficiently unioned, intersected or differenced, to create another VDS?
   What about sweeping a 3D shape through 3-space?
+  Basically, digital sculpting ops, for building up a VDS incrementally.

 Infinite Shapes
   Can the VDS support infinite shapes?